Bright-Lotus/htmv/README.md

 # Hot reloading
-Having to restart the server every time you make a change can be quite tedious.
-HTMV takes care of this thanks to Bun.
-Just develop with `bun dev` and it should work out of the box!
-Note that this does not include hot reloading in the browser.
-As of now, you have to refresh the page to see new changes.
-It doesn't update in real time.
+Hot reloading has not yet been fully developed.
+For now, you may develop with `bun dev`, which will take care of reloading on route code change.
+However, note that this won't include views or hot reloading in the browser.

 # Still have questions?
 How about asking the DeepWiki instead?